Fluent API Design - A Crash Course

 - You should have an understanding of object-oriented programming principles.

 - The code examples are in Java - while they aren't mandatory to work through, it will be beneficial if you have a Java development environment (with Maven) configured.

 Fluent API Design - Write Good, Clean, Readable Code

 Have you ever looked at code that you needed to use, and thought that it could just be so much easier, better, and cleaner?
 Have you ever wondered how tools like the Java™ DSL in Apache Camel or the streaming API's in Java 8 work under the covers?
+How you can architect your code to clearly express it's intent without the need for extensive documentation?
 If so, this course is for you!